foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 # You hold Mneme's security key and know her PIN: you are Mneme; from djibian.example you sign, decrypt or push as if at home
 ```

-On a non-Djibian server the same wiring is a `useradd` and several shell lines or configurations — [previous study](/blog/2025-09-07-agentforwarding/) walks through it.
+On a non-Djibian server the same wiring is a `useradd` and several shell lines or configurations — see [previous study](/blog/2025-09-07-agentforwarding/).

 ## The political wager

-The cloud model says: *your secrets live on their servers, trust them.* What `sshwgpg` (and the rest of the [OpenPGP ID](/solutions/openpgp-id/) chain) makes possible is the opposite: **servers cannot read your secrets without the key you hold in your hand.** They can no longer manipulate your data behind your back; you take the control back, in literal physical form, through a small key on a small reader.
+The cloud model says: *your secrets live on their servers, trust them.* What `sshwgpg` (and the rest of the [OpenPGP ID](/solutions/openpgp-id/) chain) makes possible is the opposite: **servers cannot read your secrets without the key you hold in your hand.** They can no longer manipulate your data behind your back; you take the control back, literally, through your physical security key: a YubiKey or NitroKey.

 Everything in this chain is **free software, auditable, and ships in our Djibian packages.**